ZukicT/ABC-Budgeting/.github/ISSUE_TEMPLATE/general_issue.md

 ---
 name: 📝 General Issue
-about: Ask a question, report a problem, or discuss Money Manager
+about: Ask a question, report a problem, or discuss Nuvio
 title: '[QUESTION] '
 labels: ['question', 'needs-triage']
 assignees: ''